-Join in this collaborative community art project led by architect Catja de Haas, creating a community of dolls' houses made out of shoeboxes.
+The Giant Dolls' House Project is a collaborative community art project led by architect Catja de Haas, creating a community of dolls' houses made out of shoeboxes.
 What would form the ideal social housing community?
 These drop-in workshops invite you to come up with your own answer and to make your contribution in a shoebox – either individually or with family/friends.
-Completed houses will be assembled onto a blank canvas throughout the day on Saturday and linked with ropes, ramps and ladders, to form a miniature community.
+Completed houses will be assembled onto a blank canvas and linked with ropes, ramps and ladders, to form a miniature community.

 The Giant Dolls' House Project aims to raise awareness of the importance of a home and community for all.
 Since 2014 it's been to Dubai, North Carolina, Goa in India, and formed part of the London Festival of Architecture.
 By giving different people the same blank space to work with, the project creates a collage of ideas, dreams, memories, and endless possibilities to generate stories, where each participant has an equal voice.

 All workshops and the storytelling session are free – donations welcome to ASSIST, a Sheffield-based charity supporting destitute asylum seekers by providing accommodation and advice.

 There'll be a break at 12:30pm for lunch, which Foodhall serves on a pay-as-you-can basis.

 Saturday 23 November, 4-5pm, at Yorkshire Artspace: Persistence Works

 Stick around after the workshop on Saturday for a storytelling session in the gallery led by storyteller and writer Nana-Essi Casely-Hayford.
 Bring your imagination and enjoy the magic of stories, all while exploring ideas around community and home.
 To begin, there'll be a short introduction from Catja and a representative of ASSIST.